LarsBehrenberg/gb-content-copy/content/posts/john-constable.md

       Maria’s health continued to worsen and the family began going to Brighton regularly.
 Here he would paint the coastal landscape, using a similar style to his pastoral scenes.
 In spite of their efforts, she died of tuberculosis in 1828, leaving Constable heartbroken and “the face of the World \[...] totally changed”, as he wrote to his brother Golding.
     buttonToggle: true
+    sideGalleryImages:
+      - imageTitle: The exact location where John Constable painted 'The Stour Valley and Dedham Village' in 1814-15 remains unknown.
+        imageUrl: /assets/john-constable-stour-village-dedham-village.jpg
+      - imageTitle: Maria Bicknell, painted by Constable in 1816
+        imageUrl: /assets/john-constable-portrait-maria-bicknell.jpg
+      - imageTitle: A self portrait of John Constable
+        imageUrl: /assets/john-constable-self-portrait.jpg
   - textTitle: His finest works
     text: >-
       ### Constable first exhibited at the annual Royal Academy exhibition in